guoyun0221/MyCode/easy_spider/README.md

 My first spider.

 http://placekitten.com
-In this web, just put image size after URL to get a placeholder.
+In this web, just put image size after URL to get a picture.